-To shed some light on the proposed substrates, we connect them to a special variant of Sliced multi-marginal Wasserstein (SMW) (see Equation~\ref{eq:SMW}) i.e., SMW with the maximal ground metric $c(\theta^\top x_1,\ldots,\theta^\top x_K) = \max_{i \in \{1,\ldots,K\}, j \in \{1,\ldots,K\}} |\theta^\top x_i -\theta^\top x_j|$.
-We first show that SMW with the maximal ground metric is a generalized metric on the space of probability measures.
+To shed some light on the proposed substrates, we connect them to a special variant of Sliced multi-marginal Wasserstein (SMW) (see Equation~\ref{eq:SMW}) i.e., SMW with the maximal ground metric We first show that SMW with the maximal ground metric is a generalized metric on the space of probability measures.

-\begin{proposition} Sliced multi-marginal Wasserstein distance with the maximal ground metric is a generalized metric i.e., it satisfies non-negativity, marginal exchangeability, generalized triangle inequality, and identity of identity of indiscernibles. \end{proposition}

-Proof of Proposition~\ref{prop:metricity} is given in Appendix~\ref{subsec:proof:prop:metricity}.
+\begin{proposition} Sliced multi-marginal Wasserstein distance with the maximal ground metric is a generalized metric i.e., it satisfies non-negativity, marginal exchangeability, generalized triangle inequality, and identity of indiscernibles. \end{proposition} Proof of Proposition~\ref{prop:metricity} is given in Appendix~\ref{subsec:proof:prop:metricity}.
 It is worth noting that SMW with the maximal ground metric has never been defined before.
 Since our work focuses on the MFSWB problem, we will leave the careful investigation of this variant of SMW to future work.

 \begin{proposition} Given $K\geq 2$ marginals $\mu_1,\ldots,\mu_K \in \mathcal{P}_p(\mathbb{R}^d)$, the maximal ground metric $c(\theta^\top x_1,\ldots,\theta^\top x_K) = \max_{i \in \{1,\ldots,K\}, j \in \{1,\ldots,K\}} |\theta^\top x_i -\theta^\top x_j|$, we have: